Skip to Content

 • 1 tsp black pepper

-1. Preheat your wall oven to 450°F and use the convection roast feature if your oven has it.
+1. Preheat your wall oven to 450 °F using the convection roast setting (if available).

-2. Rub the roast with olive oil, garlic, and seasonings.
+2. Rub the roast with olive oil, garlic, rosemary, thyme, salt, and pepper.

-3. Place on a roasting rack in a pan and roast for 20 minutes.
+3. Place on a roasting rack in a pan and roast for 20 minutes at 450 °F.

-5. Let rest for 20 minutes before slicing.
+5. Remove from oven and let rest for 20 minutes before slicing to lock in juices.

 2. Roasted Honey‑Glazed Carrots